The Anu

 “But Zion said, "The Lord has forsaken me, and the Lord has forgotten me."
 Shall a woman forget her suckling child, from having mercy on the child of her womb?
 These too shall forget, but I will not forget you (again referring to the nation).”
 Isaiah 54: 14-15.

 Here Zion is saying something? ’The Lord has forsaken me and the Lord has forgotten me?
-Sounds like Zion is a person or a nation possibly Israel speaking up to God.
+Sounds like Zion is a person or a nation possibly Israel speaking up to God?.

-Zion is mentioned in connection with Jerusalem and more specifically the ‘City of David’ .
-The Jebus or Canaanites originally controlled Jerusalem before and after the time of Melchezedeck, who was the King of peace and righteousness.
-Melchezedeck received tithes from Abraham, the patriarch or the Hebrews and as the scriptures said: ‘the lesser was bless by the greater, meaning Abraham was blessed by Melchezedeck being the greater one.
+Zion is mentioned in connection with Jerusalem and more specifically the "City of David".
+The Jebusites or Canaanites originally controlled Jerusalem before and after the time of the Biblical Melchezedeck who's name meant the King of peace and righteousness.
+So that may point to the fact that Zion was a place of righteousness that housed the King of Righteousness and Peace.

-GENESIS 14:18 Then Melchizedek king of Salem brought out bread and wine; he was the priest of God Most High.
+GENESIS 14:18 "Then Melchizedek king of Salem brought out bread and wine; he was the priest of God Most High.
 19 And he blessed him and said: "Blessed be Abram of God Most High, possessor of heaven and earth; 20 and blessed be God Most High, who has delivered your enemies into your hand."
 And he gave him a tithe of all.

 The capture of Jerusalem/Kadesh by Thutmose III also resolves the formerly unknown source of the name Zion.
 Zion consists of the components On (Hebrew for the holy city of On/Heliopolis in Egypt) and the Hebrew word Zi (meaning arid place).
 Literally translated, Zion appropriately becomes "Holy City of the Desert."
 [House of Messiah.
 Ahmed Osman].